ioannisKatri/Encryption-Decryption/README.md

 ### Two algorithms are provided -> unicode, shift

 - If No algorithm is specified it will use shift.
   -alg unicode

--key command it will shift each letter by the specified number according to its order in the alphabet.
+- key command will shift each letter by the specified number according to its order in the alphabet.

-(max 23)
- -key 5
+ -key 5 (max 23)

 - Can be used without -in and -out, just by adding text using -->  -data.